Codecademy/docs/content/typescript/concepts/variables/variables.md

 ---
-Title: 'Variables'
+Title: "Variables"
-Description: 'In TypeScript, besides being typed, variables are expected to follow the same rules and guidelines that they do with JavaScript.'
+Description: "In TypeScript, besides being typed, variables are expected to follow the same rules and guidelines that they do with JavaScript."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Variables'
+  - "Variables"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 In TypeScript, besides being typed, variables are expected to follow the same rules and guidelines that they do with JavaScript.